-If you are admitted to your local hospital for any reason, please notify the Transplant Clinic during regular hours.
+If you are admitted to your local hospital for any reason, please notify the Nephrology Clinic during regular hours.
 If it is a weekend, leave a message.
-If the local doctor wants advise, advise him to call the Transplant Hepatologist on call through University Hospital.
+If the local doctor wants advice, he or she should call the Transplant Nephrologist on call through the University Hospital Switchboard.

-- During Regular Hours (8:00 4:00), call the Out-Patient Clinic with any questions - After Hours and on Weekends and Stat Holidays, if you have an urgent issue, you may page the Recipient Coordinator on Call through University Hospital switchboard.
+- During Regular Hours (8:00AM 4:00PM), call the Nephrology Clinic with any questions - After Hours (before 11:00PM) and on Weekends and Stat Holidays (before 11:00PM), if you have an urgent issue, you may page the Nephrologist on Call through University Hospital switchboard. - After 11:00PM, do NOT call the nephrologist if you have an urgent concern, go to your local ER.